minimul/borderhound-server/README.md

-## Ansible playbooks to install Rails on Ubuntu 20.04 LTS both on VirtualBox and DigitalOcean
+## Ansible playbooks to install your Rails app on Ubuntu 20.04 LTS both on VirtualBox and DigitalOcean

 ### What does this group of playbooks do?
 * Configure Ubuntu server with some sensible defaults with required and useful packages.